brimdata/zed/docs/language/grouping/README.md

 # Time Grouping - `every`

-To create batches of events that are close together in time, specify `every <duration>` before invoking your aggregate function(s).
+To create batches of records that are close together in time, specify `every <duration>` before invoking your aggregate function(s).

 The `<duration>` may be expressed as a combination of one or more of the